Kinematical asymmetry in the dwarf irregular galaxy WLM and a perturbed halo potential: Conclusion

-WLM shows an ordered velocity field \citep[see Figure.~5 of][]{kep} and the kinematical axis well aligned with the optical major axis.
-But its velocity dispersion map does not show any peak at the centre (see the Figure.
-6 of \citealt{kep} and the Figure.~6 of \citealt{Rog2020}) which is not expected for an ideal rotating disk.
-We studied the kinematical classification of the velocity field of WLM with various methods (see Setc.
-4).
-We found that its velocity field is significantly perturbed because of both its asymmetrical rotation curve, and also because of its peculiar velocity dispersion map.
-Based on kinemetry analysis, we determined the strength of such a deviation of the velocity field from the ideal rotating disk case by obtaining the relative level of deviation of the velocity field from that of an ideal rotating disks case.
-Thus, it is possible that WLM lies in the transition region, in which disk and merger coexist.
-So merger may be one of the possible origins of the dark matter halo lopsidedness for this isolated galaxy.
-In conclusion, it appears that the rotation curve of WLM diverges significantly from that of an ideal rotating disk, which may significantly affect investigations of its dark matter content.
+\object{WLM} shows an ordered velocity field \citep[see Figure.~5 of][]{kep} and the kinematical axis is well aligned with the optical major axis.
+However, its velocity dispersion map does not show any peak at the centre (see Fig. 6 of \citealt{kep} and Fig.~6 of \citealt{Rog2020}), which is not expected for an ideal rotating disk.
+We studied the kinematical classification of the velocity field of \object{WLM} with various methods (see Sect.
+4) and we found that its velocity field is significantly perturbed due to both its asymmetrical rotation curve and also its peculiar velocity dispersion map.
+Based on a kinemetry analysis, we determined the strength of such a deviation of the velocity field from the ideal rotating disk case by obtaining the relative level of deviation of the velocity field from that of an ideal rotating disk case.
+Thus, it is possible that \object{WLM} lies in the transition region, where disk and merger coexist.
+Thus, a merger may indeed be one of the possible origins of the dark matter halo lopsidedness for this isolated galaxy.
+In conclusion, it appears that the rotation curve of \object{WLM} diverges significantly from that of an ideal rotating disk, which may significantly affect investigations of its dark matter content.